icssc/peterportal-api-next/docs/docs/rest-api/reference/websoc.md

 #### `cache` boolean

-To improve response times, this endpoint will return data from our cache by default.
-The cache is updated approximately every five minutes.

-If you would like to disable this behavior, pass `false` to this parameter.
+Whether to query the cache at all; defaults to `true`.
+If this is set to `false`, then the endpoint will query WebSoc directly instead.
 Note that disabling the cache for large queries may result in a timeout.

+#### `cacheOnly` boolean

+Whether to use the cache exclusively; defaults to `false`.
+If this is set to `true`, then none of the following parameters marked with **\*** are required, but cache misses will not result in a fallback query.

+#### `includeCoCourses` boolean

+When querying by GE categories, the default behavior of WebSoc is to return only the main section of the course that satisfies the desired GE category.
+Setting this flag to `true` also returns any co-courses (discussions, labs, etc.) associated with the main section, but requires `cacheOnly` to also be set to `true`.

+To preserve backwards compatibility with WebSoc, this defaults to `false`.

 #### `ge`**\*** ANY | GE-1A | GE-1B | GE-2 | GE-3 | GE-4 | GE-5A | GE-5B | GE-6 | GE-7 | GE-8